MEDIA RELEASE: 23 February 2021 (updated 31 March 2021)

 Jenny Haynes, Director of Mundaring Arts Centre, the IOTA21 auspice partner and also a participating venue, adds, ‘Many arts centres like ours had to cancel events in 2020 which would have provided important income-earning for artists and craft makers.
 The prospect of the Triennial is a wonderfully positive program to look forward to.’

-The IOTA21 program will be launched in May with exhibitions and activities taking place at various locations from September – November 2021.
+The IOTA21 program will be launched on 20 May with exhibitions and activities taking place at various locations from September – November 2021.

 Visit www.indianoceancrafttriennial.com and follow @crafttriennial for more information.